keechma/keechma-entitydb/README.md

 # keechma/entitydb

 EntityDB is a client side database and normalization engine.
+This is a second iteration of EntityDB, original can be found at https://github.com/keechma/entitydb

 ## Motivation